 December 31, 2016 - Dubois, WY. - Pilots transport us from place to place, keep us safe, amaze us with aerial acrobatics, provide us with imagery of our world, spray our crops and lift us and our gear high above the earth.
 These engineers of the skies have skills only seen in the most elite athletes in the world.

-The skill of flying is one that may or may not come naturally but is mastered through skill, will and desire.
-For example, in 2016, in the United States, there are approximately 435,499 licensed pilots out of 323 million people.
+The act of flying is one that may or may not come naturally but is mastered through skill, will and desire.
+For 2016, in the United States, there are approximately 435,499 licensed pilots out of 323 million people.
 Far less than 1% of the US population is a licensed pilot.
 The skills and qualities that one learns to become a pilot are both intrinsic and learned.
 To bring these skills together and conquer both the earth's atmosphere and space is a talent.

 To be selected a pilot must: